 Interested in certifying a document?
 Such as getting a certified copy of a passport, power of attorney, or marriage certificate?

-Here’s everything you need to know about how to get a document certified, alongside the cost of certifying documents with a UK solicitor.
+Here’s everything you need to know about how to get a document certified, alongside the cost of certifying documents in London with a UK solicitor.

 Why is certification of documents needed?